 Yes.
 The Stencil CLI allows you to preview theme changes on your live store locally.
 The changes won’t be reflected on your live store until you publish them.

 If your store was created before March 2019, you will still be able to use One Page Checkout (for Developers).
 Consider switching to Optimized One Page Checkout, as this legacy checkout will eventually be deprecated for all stores.

 SEO Tips and Best Practices

-The Stencil framework is designed for high SEO performance.
+Stencil is designed for high SEO performance.
 However, you will want to keep SEO in mind as you build out each theme and storefront.
-For guidelines, please see these BigCommerce support articles (which are a series of intermediate to advanced chapters in our Guide to SEO):
+For guidelines, see the following BigCommerce support articles (which are a series of intermediate to advanced chapters in our Guide to SEO):